 1) That ‘Green Business’ Label Puts Money Back in Your Pocket

 That’s right – tax rebates.
-Thanks to the ITC (otherwise known as the solar tax credit), businesses who install new solar technologies in their buildings can claim up to 30 percent of the initial investment back on their federal income tax.
-So while your business gains a reputation as a local, environmentally friendly and socially conscious organization (cha-ching!), you’re actually getting a tax break.
+Thanks to the ITC (otherwise known as the solar tax credit), businesses that install new solar technologies in their buildings can claim up to 30 percent of the initial investment back on their federal income tax.
+So while your business gains a reputation as a local, environmentally friendly, and socially conscious organization (cha-ching!), you’re actually getting a tax break.

 2) Skip Next Month’s Price Fluctuation – Check!